 Monthly Budget Calculator

-Create a comprehensive monthly budget with category-wise expense tracking.
-Analyze your budget health and get personalized recommendations.
+Create a comprehensive monthly budget with category-wise expense tracking across housing, food, transport, and more.
+Analyze your budget health score and get personalized savings recommendations.

 About This Calculator

 A well-planned monthly budget is the foundation of financial health.
-Our budget calculator helps you allocate your income across different expense categories and identifies areas for improvement in your spending habits.
+Our budget calculator helps you allocate your income across 8 expense categories and identifies areas for improvement in your spending habits.
+Whether you follow the 50/30/20 rule, zero-based budgeting, or simply want to track where your money goes each month, this tool provides instant visual analysis.

 Budget Categories: